Areas of expertise

 • Don't use other operators to monitor and

-• identify your High Risk Operator(s).
+• identify your

-Without question, these people are too socially contaminated to provide untainted results.
+Without question, these people are too socially compromised/contaminated to provide untainted results.
 A high level of conflict of interest exists.
 It's like having the fox guard the hen house.
 The secret is out before the investigation gets off the ground.
 It don't work!

 • Don't use your foremen or supervisors or plant superintendents to monitor and

-• identify your High Risk Operator(s).
+• identify your Long Term High Risk Operator(s).

-These people are usually "TOO DARN BUSY" or, out of touch with what is going on and or socially contaminated.
-If you are using any of these techniques it is the reason why you have Long Term High Risk Operator(s) still exposing people and profits to unacceptable risks.
+These people are usually "TOO DARN BUSY" or, out of touch with what is going on and or socially compromised/contaminated.
+If you are using any of these techniques it is the reason why you have

 A